db-githb/3DGETD/README.md

 ## 🔧  **Installation Overview**

-This project includes shell scripts to automate the creation and setup of the required virtual environment using Conda.
+This project includes shell scripts to automate the creation and setup of the required virtual environment.
 These scripts ensure compatibility with the installed Python version, CUDA version and PyTorch version.
 #### 📋 **Prerequisites**
 Before cloning and installing the repository, please ensure the following are installed and available in your system's `PATH`:
 - **Conda**: For environment creation and package management.